alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-09-04-misguided-group-habashis.md

 hijri: Muharram 16, 1442 AH
 lang: en
 note: true
-excerpt: "Jama'at-ul-Ahbash (the Habashis) is a misguided group which is against Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
+summary: "Jama'at-ul-Ahbash (the Habashis) is a misguided group which is against Ahl-ul-Sunnah wal-Jama'ah (adherents to the Sunnah and the Muslim mainstream).
 They must return to the truth which was followed by the Sahabah and Tabi'un in all aspects of religion; actions and belief.
 This is better and more lasting for them."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz